cloudfoundry/docs-bosh/content/azure-cpi.md

     * **user_assigned_identity_name** [String, required]: Specifies the name of the Managed Identity.

 * **tags** [Hash, optional]: Custom tags of VMs (Available in v35.4.0+).
 They are name-value pairs that are used to organize VMs.
+* **capacity_reservation_group** [String, optional]: The name of the [capacity reservation](https://learn.microsoft.com/en-us/azure/virtual-machines/capacity-reservation-overview) group to use for the VM.
+Available since v53.0.0+.
+The value must be a valid capacity reservation group name in the same resource group as the VM.

 Example of a `Standard_A2` VM: